When you go to the grocery store or market, the chicken you find is most likely a Cornish Cross!

-So, what is a Cornish Cross and is it really a breed?
-Are they good for a small farm or your backyard coop?
+So, what is a Cornish Cross, and is it a breed?
+Are they suitable for a small farm or your backyard coop?
 Do they require special care?
-You may have a lot of questions, or even concerns, about this ubiquitous chicken!
+You may have many questions, or even concerns, about this ubiquitous chicken!

 The Origins of the Cornish Cross